kowsar-ravandeh/python/Signals And Systems Codes/README.md

 This effectively demonstrates how to create and visualize the combined effect of multiple sinusoidal functions with different weights and phases.

+### t6:
-t6:This code snippet demonstrates the calculation of the output response of a continuous-time system with a rectangular input signal and a unit step response in Python using NumPy and Matplotlib.
+This code snippet demonstrates the calculation of the output response of a continuous-time system with a rectangular input signal and a unit step response in Python using NumPy and Matplotlib.
 Here’s a brief explanation:
 ### Explanation:
 - **Parameters**:
   - `T` is set to 1, representing a time constant.